ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2008/2012/2014<br/>
 Free version: No

-Audit data, schema, and permission changes, Gain full visibility into your transaction logs, Rollback or replay any database transaction, Forensically investigate who changed what and when, Implement before and after auditing, View a complete history of row changes, Reverse inadvertent or malicious database transactions, Avoid performance overhead and data storage
+ - Audit data, schema, and permission changes
+ - Gain full visibility into your transaction logs
+ - Rollback or replay any database transaction
+ - Forensically investigate who changed what and when
+ - Implement before and after auditing
+ - View a complete history of row changes
+ - Reverse inadvertent or malicious database transactions
+ - Avoid performance overhead and data storage

 ## ApexSQL Monitor <a id="apexsql-monitor"></a>